erichare/magick-grids/README.md

-# magick-grids
+# magick-image
-A shiny app which uses the magick package to create grids of images
+A shiny app which uses the magick package to manipulate images